LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 layout: default
 ---

-# Stats surrounding the scale of the US military industrial complex
+# Statistics surrounding the scale of the US military industrial complex
+## A collection of insightful comparisons

 ## The US Department of Defense (DoD) is the second largest employer world-wide with 2.9 million people
 The single largest employer is the Indian Ministry of defense.
 India had a population of 1.42 Billion people in 2022.
 The United states had a population of 333 Million people in 2022 [1].